The Faculty of Traditional Herbal Medicine

 This module deals with the clinical aspects of herbal medicine and includes diagnoses and case taking.
 Knowledge previously assimilated is synthesised and broadens, enabling it is application in various clinical cases.
 The Module works with various bodily systems, discussing some detailed pathological conditions to be encountered in the course of the practice of a trained Herbalist.

-By the end of the Module, the student will be expected to submit my case histories as part of the syllabus and produce a short work in the form of a Dissertation.
+By the end of the Module, the student will be expected to submit live case histories and produce a work in the form of a Dissertation.
+Clinical Training at recognised clinics is also required.

 Module 7 – Practice Management

-This module is designed to guide the graduated student in the setting up of his/her own practice.
+This module is designed to guide the graduated student in the setting up of their own practice.
 The purpose of this Module is two-fold.
 It not only aims to prepare the student of the ethical and practical aspects of running a Clinic but to deal with legal and financial matters, premises, planning permission and publicity.
-It assumes that the student has no previous experience of running this type of business and will teach you the experience of practitioners running successful full-time clinics and in great demand in an area they have chosen to work
+It assumes that the student has no previous experience of running this type of business and utilises the experience of practitioners running successful clinics.